mnieber/dodo-commands/doc/goals.rst

 ======================================================

 If you have a large number of command scripts, it becomes tedious to remember where they are stored.
-When you type :code:`dodo foo --bar`, then Dodo Commands will find the foo.py script for you and run it with the --bar option.
+When you type :code:`dodo foo --bar` then Dodo Commands finds the foo.py script for you and runs it with the --bar option.
 When you run :code:`dodo help` you will see the list of available commands.

 Show what each command script does
 ==================================

-When you run :code:`dodo foo --bar --confirm` then the foo.py script will print each command line call before it is executed, and ask for confirmation.
+Running :code:`dodo foo --bar --confirm` makes the foo.py script print each command line call that it executes, and ask for confirmation.
 This allows you to see exactly what the script does.
 By copy-and-pasting the printed command, you will be able to run it manually.

 Give access to the configuration of the current project
 =======================================================

-Script code and configuration values should remain separate.
-When you run :code:`dodo foo --bar` then the foo.py script will have access to the configuration values of the currently active project.
+Dodo Commands try to replace long command line calls with short aliases that fetch their arguments from the configuration file of the currently active project.
+Running :code:`dodo foo --bar` gives the ``foo.py`` script access to the current project's configuration.

 Run commands in a docker container
 ==================================